ariporad/schoolkit/README.md

 # Schoolkit
-## A Simple Toolkit for Managing Schoolwork, Designed for Ari
+## A Simple Toolkit for Managing Schoolwork

 I wanted an easy way to manage my schoolwork, so I wrote some bash scripts.
 These are them.
 They're very heavily customized to the way that I work, and as such are not guaranteed to work (or keep working) for anyone else.
 They may break at any time.
 You have been warned.